Prime Minister of Greece: Constitutional monarchy (1843–1862)

+Crowned Republic (1863–1910)

-In 1862, Otto was finally deposed and the Greek people chose a new monarch in the person of King George I of Greece.
+In 1862, Otto was deposed and the Greek people chose a new monarch in the person of King George I of Greece.
 In the next 15 years, the party structures began to evolve into more modern ideological parties with the Nationalist Party led by Alexandros Koumoundouros on the right and the more liberal New Party led by Charilaos Trikoupis.
 Trikoupis was successful after the election of 1874 in forcing the king to accept the "dedilomeni principle" (αρχή της δεδηλωμένης)--that the leader of the majority in parliament must be selected as prime minister by the king.

 The Nationalists were later led by Theodoros Deligiannis who famously said "was against everything Trikoupis was for."
-This two-party system existed until 1910, even as Georgios Theotokis took over the New Party after the death of Trikoupis in 1895 and the assassination of Deligiannis in 1905 which led to a splintering of parties on the conservative and nationalist side.
+This two-party system existed until 1910, even as Georgios Theotokis took over the New Party after the death of Trikoupis in 1895 and the assassination of Deligiannis in 1905, which led to a splintering of parties on the conservative and nationalist side.

-Upheaval, revolts and war (1910–1946)
+Upheaval, revolts and war (1910–1949)

 In 1910, military officers sparked the fall of civilian government when they issued the Goudi Pronunciamento.
 This event led to the arrival in Greece of the Cretan politician Eleftherios Venizelos.
 His followers gathered in the Liberal Party, which, despite Venizelos' dominant status, constituted the first true party in the modern sense, in that it was formed around a progressive, liberal and pro-republican political agenda.

 The Liberal Party was eventually opposed by the more conservative and pro-royalist People's Party, initially led by Dimitrios Gounaris.
 The antagonism between the two parties, and the supporters of monarchy and republicanism, would dominate the political landscape until after the Second World War.